 When it comes to your behavioral health, Cerebral wants to offer you the scope of care that best fits your needs and desires.
 As such, we provide two distinct care plans:

-- Our Medication + Care Counseling plan allows clients to meet with their assigned Care Counselor on a monthly basis.
+- For legacy clients who joined Cerebral prior to November 2022, our Medication + Care Management plan allows clients to meet with an assigned Care Counselor on a monthly basis.
 Cerebral Care Counselors are well-trained in therapeutic techniques, such as behavioral activation, motivational interviewing, and more.

 - Our Medication + Therapy plan allows clients to meet with a licensed Therapist who can provide psychotherapy along with a wide range of therapeutic techniques.

 The primary difference between Care Counselors and Cerebral Therapists is the scope and intensity of behavioral care being offered.
 While both professionals have backgrounds in mental healthcare (and some Care Counselors are fully licensed), the psychotherapy offered by our Therapists is more intensive in scope and duration than that offered by our Counselors.

 What do Care Counselors do?